SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 By comparing steering and finetuning through a first-order lens, we find a surprisingly clear answer:
 the best place to steer is often **after the skip connection**, where attention and MLP outputs meet.
 Steering here is more expressive than steering inside modules, and it ends up looking a lot closer to what finetuning does.

-Using this insight, we build lightweight post-block adapters (both linear and nonlinear) that train only a fraction of the model’s parameters.
-Despite being tiny, they get **remarkably close to SFT**, and consistently beat activation steering baselines on the same parameter budget.
+Using this insight, we build lightweight post-block adapters that train only a fraction of the model’s parameters and achieve **remarkably close performance to SFT**.

 If you’re curious about how far activation steering can really go, this post is for you 😊